NO ONE SHOULD GET HEP‑B

 Help protect your patients today

-As of April 2022, the ACIP recommends hepatitis B vaccination for all adults aged 19-59 and for adults aged ≥60 years with risk factors.
-Adults aged ≥60 years without risk factors may receive hepatitis B vaccination.
-Please refer to the hepatitis B vaccination guidelines noted in the MMWR publication for the specific risk factors for hepatitis B. This recommendation applies to adults who have not received a complete hepatitis B vaccine series in their lifetime.1
+The ACIP recommends hepatitis B vaccination for all adults aged 19–59 and for adults aged ≥60 years with risk factors.
+Adults aged ≥60 years without known risk factors may receive hepatitis B vaccination.
+This recommendation does not apply to adults who have received a complete HBV vaccine series in their lifetime or have a history of HBV infection1

-ACIP=Advisory Committee on Immunization Practices; CDC=Centers for Disease Control and Prevention; MMWR=Morbidity and Mortality Weekly Report
+ACIP=Advisory Committee on Immunization Practices; CDC=Centers for Disease Control and Prevention

 This site uses cookies to improve your experience.
 By continuing to use this website you are agreeing to our Cookie Policy.